-Performa ance Commitment Definition flooding due to hydraulic overload (HO) and two relate to flooding due to other causes (OC).
-1. Properties recorded as being at active risk of flooding internally due to hydraulic overload in the 2-in-10 year risk category (expected probability that sewer flooding will occur two or more times in ten years).
-2. Properties recorded as being at active risk of Serious External Flooding due to hydraulic overload in the 2-in-10 year risk category.
-3. Properties which have flooded internally more than once in the ten years prior to 31 March in the reporting year due to 'other causes'.
-4. Properties which have suffered, on average, more than one Serious External Flooding due to 'other causes' in the three years prior to 31 March in the reporting year.
-Ft1 Risk of severe restrictions in The overall metric is the percentage of the customer population at a drought % risk of experiencing severe restrictions in a 1-in-200 year drought, on average, over 25 years.
-Ft2 Risk of sewer flooding in a This measure will record the percentage of the region's population storm % at risk from internal hydraulic sewer flooding from a 1 in 50-year storm, based on modelled predictions.
+Perform nance Commitment Definition Properties recorded as being at active risk of flooding internally due to hydraulic overload in the 2-in-10 year risk category (expected probability that sewer flooding will occur two or more times in ten years).
+Properties recorded as being at active risk of Serious External Flooding due to hydraulic overload in the 2-in-10 year risk category.
+Properties which have flooded internally more than once in the ten years prior to 31 March in the reporting year due to 'other causes'.
+Properties which have suffered, on average, more than one Serious External Flooding due to 'other causes' in the three years prior to 31 March in the reporting year.
+Ft1 Risk of severe restrictions in a drought % The overall metric is the percentage of the customer population at risk of experiencing severe restrictions in a 1-in-200 year drought, on average, over 25 years.
+Ft2 Risk of sewer flooding in a storm % This measure will record the percentage of the region's population at risk from internal hydraulic sewer flooding from a 1 in 50-year storm, based on modelled predictions.
 Ft3 Energy self-sufficiency Electricity generated and gas injected to grid as a percentage of all electricity and gas consumed by the company, with gas being presented as a gigawatt hours (GWh) equivalent.
-Ft4 Surface water removed from Reduction in volume (m3) of surface water entering the surface or sewers combined sewer network through sustainable urban drainage approaches.
+Ft4 Surface water removed from sewers Reduction in volume (m 3) of surface water entering the surface or combined sewer network through sustainable urban drainage approaches.
 Solutions include sustainable urban drainage approaches to slow down and reduce the volume of water entering the network.
 Ft5 Asset resilience (reservoirs) This performance commitment is defined as a resilience score for critical impounding reservoirs based on a defined resilience scorecard.
 Critical assets are those for which failure would have a major impact on service to customers or on the environment.
-Ft6 Asset resilience (water This performance commitment is defined as a resilience score for Flo network+ above ground) critical water network plus above ground assets based on a network' above ground) defined resilience scorecard.
+Ft6 Asset resilience (water network+ above ground) This performance commitment is defined as a resilience score for critical water network plus above ground assets based on a defined resilience scorecard.
 Critical assets are those for which failure would have a major impact on service to customers or on the environment.
-Ft7 Asset resilience (water This performance commitment is defined as a resilience score for network+ below ground) critical water network plus below ground assets based on a defined resilience scorecard.
+Ft7 Asset resilience (water network+ below ground) This performance commitment is defined as a resilience score for critical water network plus below ground assets based on a defined resilience scorecard.
 Critical assets are those for which failure would have a major impact on service to customers or on the environment.
-Ft8 Asset resilience (wastewater This performance commitment is defined as a resilience score for network+ above ground) critical waste network plus above ground assets based on a defined resilience scorecard.
-Critical assets are those for which failure would have a major impact on service to customers or on F. C the environment.
-Ft9 Asset resilience (wastewater This performance commitment is defined as a resilience score for network+ below ground) critical water network plus below ground assets based on a defined resilience scorecard.
+Ft8 Asset resilience (wastewater network+ above ground) This performance commitment is defined as a resilience score for critical waste network plus above ground assets based on a defined resilience scorecard.
 Critical assets are those for which failure would have a major impact on service to customers or on the environment.
+Ft9 Asset resilience (wastewater network+ below ground) This performance commitment is defined as a resilience score for critical water network plus below ground assets based on a defined resilience scorecard.
+Critical assets are those for which failure would have a major impact on service to customers or on the environment.
+Ft10 Community Education The total number of children and adults who have participated in the Company's educational programme each year.